ayeai/ChainOfSurvival.github.io/README.md

 ## Translate and disseminate
 Please help translate and spread awareness about the Chain of Survival in your language.

+## Why on github?
+1. The site opens by itself - no need for github knowledge

+2. Github allows a platform for controlled attributable contributions

+3. The code for translations is also hosted publically

+4. It does not cost hosting money and avoids being percieved as marketing material

 ## Licence
 This document is distributed under the CC-SA licence.
 Media and other pages may have other licence terms and conditions.
 Please refer to those when using material from this site or repository for preparing awareness campaigns.